 Please speak to your solicitor about this.
 You may be able to employ bailiffs to assist you.

 The unauthorised encampment has gone, but left a lot of mess, whose responsibility is it to get it removed?

 As the landowner you are responsible for the removal of any waste.

 Any licensed waste contractor can remove the waste

-There are currently transit sites at Boulton Road, Smethwick and Proctor Street in Nechells, Birmingham.
+We have an NSP at Gorsebrook Road.
+Dudley’s Budden Road site opened in August 2020 and there are currently sites at Boulton Road, Smethwick and Proctor Street in Nechells, Birmingham.